-Sometimes there are seasons in our lives where things aren’t lining up so well.
+Sometimes there are seasons in our lives, where things aren’t lining up so well.
 It may seem like one red or yellow light after another.
-This happened to me, culminating on the day I was fired as a CEO of my previous company.
-I had brought in many talented people that I both learned from and added value to, and I truly cared about this company.
-I was very humbled knowing that I added as much back into that company as I was able to learn and take.
+This happened to me, because culminating on the day.
+I was fired as a CEO of my previous company.
+I had brought in many talented people that I both learned from and added value.
+And also I truly cared about this company.
+I was very humbled knowing that I added as much back into that company.
+As I was able to learn and take.
 I had a meaningful exchange with the company and the people there in terms of income, knowledge, expertise and being mentored by others.
-So when I did have those dark days and thought, “Why am I doing this?” and “I don’t want to take this hassle from the bosses,” in those moments, I would reflect, “What would it be like if I ran my own company?
-What would it be like if I created my own path?”
+So when I did have those dark days and thought, “Why am I doing this?” and “I don’t want to take this hassle from the bosses,” in those moments.
+I would reflect, “What would it be like if I ran my own company.
+What would it be like if I created my own path.”

 My plan covered elements about creating the ideal consumer experience, the process, and service offerings.
 I reviewed how I planned to deliver it, how the marketing would work, and a description of an ideal team.
 I wrote about the kind of sales people and team members I needed.
 I had considered whether I would be the sole owner or if I would have partners.
-Picking a business partner can be equally as important as picking a marriage partner, and can be the life and death of a company.
-I described my preferred executive and partnership structure and team, and a schedule of when to bring on how many people in phases.
+Harvest a business partner can be equally as important as harvest a marriage partner, and also can be the life and death of a company.
+I described my preferred executive and partnership structure and team.
+And also a schedule of when to bring on how many people in phases.
 I answered other questions, such as: What will be needed for a team to get this product offering out and in service?
 When would I need capital and how much?
 How would I fund and run this business?

-Even though this transition forced upon me one big red light that slammed on my brakes temporarily, it was only a few months later that I began to see green lights again.
+Even though this transition forced upon me one big red light that slammed on my brakes temporarily.
+It was only a few months later, that I began to see green lights again.
 This only happened after exploring numerous opportunities to re-invent myself.
-But once I made a decision, a final commitment, and took swift action going down that path, I was able to receive one green light after another.
-This happened in the form of investment capital, great building leases, attracting great management and sales people, and great momentum.
+But once I made a decision, a final commitment, and took swift action going down that path.
+I was able to receive one green light after another.
+This happened in the form of investment capital, great building rent, attracting great management and sales people, and great momentum.
 Things just started to flow very quickly and smoothly.